FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 ## Next Steps

-This simple application demonstrates a very small slice of the capabilities that passwordless login offers - but features a fully functional authentication system, without us having to build it ourselves.
+This simple application demonstrates a very small slice of the capabilities that passwordless login offers but features a fully functional authentication system, without us having to build it ourselves.
 The complete code for this tutorial is available on GitHub, [here](https://github.com/ritza-co/nextjs-fusionauth-passwordless).

- To make this application more useful and production-ready, you could offer multiple channels via which users can receive magic links - this can be done by using the [passwordless API directly](https://fusionauth.io/docs/v1/tech/guides/passwordless#using-the-api-directly).
+To make this application more useful and production-ready, you could offer multiple channels by which users can receive magic links.
+You can do this using the [passwordless API directly](https://fusionauth.io/docs/v1/tech/guides/passwordless#using-the-api-directly).

-Additionally, you could customize the look-and-feel of the FusionAuth login form to display the login options you want your users to have, using [themes](https://fusionauth.io/docs/v1/tech/themes/).
-FusionAuth provides you with a full set of capabilities around authentication to make it safer, and easier.
+Additionally, you could use [themes](https://fusionauth.io/docs/v1/tech/themes/) to customize the look and feel of the FusionAuth login form to display the login options you want to offer your users.
+FusionAuth provides you with a full set of capabilities around authentication to make it safer and easier.